learn3dgen/learn3dgen.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      <span style="font-weight:500;">Call for papers:</span> We invite extended abstracts for work on tasks related to data-driven 3D generative modeling or tasks leveraging generated 3D content.
+      <span style="font-weight:500;">Call for papers:</span> We invite novel full papers of 4 to 6 pages (extended abstracts are not allowed) for work on tasks related to data-driven 3D generative modeling or tasks leveraging generated 3D content.
       Paper topics may include but are not limited to:
     </p>
     <ul>